arunktym/kuksaDocumentation/kuksaIde/externalTraining/MdFiles/DraftVersion2.md

 In order to make new applications applicable to a greater amount of vehicles, applications need to be centrally checked, managed, and organized with regard to various in-vehicle derivatives and variants in such a way that only vehicle-appropriate applications are accessible.
 Similar to a Smartphone App Store, it has to be possible to add new functions and applications to their vehicle or perform updates or upgrades.
 Therefore, standardized interfaces of the in-vehicle and cloud platforms are required and they must offer the most diverse and yet simple infrastructure for vehicle owners.
 Authentication methods, security concepts, variant management, and suitable data transmission technologies in combination with the publicly accessible ecosystem form mandatory components as well as the difference to existing solutions.
 [Click](https://www.eclipse.org/community/eclipse_newsletter/2018/july/kuksa.php) here to read more.

-## 2.1.3 Writing your first Kuksa In-Vehicle App
+## <span style="color:red">2.1.3 Writing your first Kuksa In-Vehicle App

-Kuksa Demo-Apps for the In-Vehicle platform can be found from the repository link [here](https://github.com/eclipse/kuksa.apps/tree/master/invehicle-apps).
+<span style="color:red">Kuksa Demo-Apps for the In-Vehicle platform can be found from the repository link [here](https://github.com/eclipse/kuksa.apps/tree/master/invehicle-apps).

-## 2.1.4 Writing your first Kuksa Cloud App
+## <span style="color:red">2.1.4 Writing your first Kuksa Cloud App

-Demo Kuksa Cloude App can be found from the repository link [here](https://github.com/eclipse/kuksa.apps/tree/master/cloud-apps).
+<span style="color:red">Demo Kuksa Cloude App can be found from the repository link [here](https://github.com/eclipse/kuksa.apps/tree/master/cloud-apps).
 However, by the time of preparing this document, the repository content was void.

 ## <span style="color:red"> *2.1.5 Testing your Apps* </span>